 - Physical therapy

 - Neuromodulation via TENS unit or spinal cord stimulation

-The trial stimulator is typically worn for 5-7 days as the lead is taped to your back and connected to a stimulating device.
-If the trial successfully relieves your pain you can decide to undergo a permanent SCS if desired.
+The trial stimulator is typically worn for five to seven days as the lead is taped to your back and connected to a stimulating device.
+If the trial successfully relieves your pain, you can decide to undergo a permanent SCS if desired.
 With both neuropathic and structural foot pain, the utilization of multiple treatment modalities increases the likelihood of improvement in patients’ pain and quality of life.

 At Arizona Pain Specialists, we provide a comprehensive, multidisciplinary approach to dealing with your pain.
 If you suffer from chronic foot pain, call us today to schedule an appointment!